JavonGil/osTicket-install-prereqs/README.md

 <p>- In IIS on the left side of the screen, under Connections, go in this order:</p>
  <p> osTicket-vm -> Sites -> Default Web Site -> osticket.
 (See Figure 35) /p>
 <p>- Then on the left side, under Browse Folder, click Browse *:80 (http).</p>
-<p>- Well looky there!
-We did it!
-Trust me when I say this is a GREAT sign.
+<p>- This is a GREAT sign.
 This means that we've done evrything correct up to this point.🎉 </p>
 <p>- Alright, settle down because there's still work to be done.
 We need to grab some missing extensions before we can party.
 See Figure 36</p>
 <br/>